kuntzd99/u2_lab_useEffect_stoplight/README.md

     </button>
     ```

-- Now our button should switch between `Countdown` and `Reset` depending on the state of our `lights`!
+- Our button should be switching between `Countdown` and `Reset` depending on the state of our `lights`!

 Next, let's add in the actual lights!
 - Inside the `<div>` with a className of `stoplight`, we'll give each of the three child `<div>`s a conditional className depending on our `lights` state.
 Example: